KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 * Liyue - Statue near Qingyun Peak
 * Liyue - Statue in Dihua Marsh
 * Liyue - Statue in Mingyun Village
-* Inazuma - Sanganomiya Island Statue
+* Inazuma - Sangonomiya Island Statue
 * Inazuma - Tsurumi Island Statue
   all other statues work as intended, you have to walk upto them to trigger statue healing.